-- are not closed in the relevant financial year - are for clients who are receiving pharmacotherapy and not receiving any other form of treatment that falls within the scope of the collection - only include activities relating to needle and syringe exchange - are for a client aged under 10.
+- are not closed in the relevant financial year - are for clients who are receiving pharmacotherapy and not receiving any other form of treatment that falls within the scope of the collection (information about pharmacotherapy treatment alone is out of scope for the AODTS NMDS and is collected in the NOPSAD collection). - · only include activities relating to needle and syringe exchange - are for a client aged under 10.